 Either way, it opens a new window to create a Line Chart.
 From the below screenshot, see that we assigned a new name called Line Chart, and then selected the Line Chart as the chart type

 Please select the Dimension column to use in the QlikView Line chart.
 For this example, we are adding the Color dimension to the used dimension section.
 It means it adds the Color dimension to X-Axis.
+Please refer Import data from Excel to QlikView article in QlikView to import the excel tables.

 Clicking the Next button opens an Expression page, and on top of that, a pop-up window called Edit Expression opened.
 Use this window to write the custom expression for Y-Axis data, or select the Columns.